hiltmon/hiltmon.github.io/content/blog/avoiding-the-blogger-trap/index.md

 I don't make any money from this.
 I don't get any new business from this (as yet, still hoping).

 I do care about my readers.
 I like to engage with you, and get very excited every time I get an email from [Disqus](https://disqus.com) to say a new comment has been posted.
-Or a [Twitter](https://twitter.com/hiltmon) or [App.Net](http://alpha.app.net/hiltmon) mention.
+Or a Twitter mention.
 Or a [Facebook](https://www.facebook.com/hiltmoncom) page like.
 And the best is when another blogger links to my work.

 I like to write.
 And I intend to continue writing.
 Maybe I'll even get better at it.